Probabilistic Counters for Privacy Preserving Data Aggregation: Probabilistic Counters --- preliminaries

-Throughout this paper we focus on \textit{probabilistic counters}, denoted further by $M$.
-It is a stochastic process that can be interpreted in terms of a mechanism, defined on space of all possible inputs.
+This paper focuses on \textit{probabilistic counters}, further denoted by $M$.
+The notion of a probabilistic counter is ambiguous in the literature.
+It is a stochastic process that can be interpreted as a mechanism defined on the space of all possible inputs, which should estimate some goal value in some sense.
+The exact definition of this approximation is not crucial from the DP-point of view; thus we do not consider it in this paper.

-Each increase of the data source which is being counted by the probabilistic counter is called an \textit{incrementation request}.
-Due to randomized nature of probabilistic counters such the request may change the value of the counter, but not necessarily.
-We will further indicate the single incrementation request by $\true$.
-For the sake of generality, we also assume that the counter can get as an input $\false$, and in such case it simply does nothing.
-This is useful for some real-life scenarios, e.g. data aggregation (see Section~\ref{sect:scenario}).
-Obviously only incrementation requests are impacting the final result of the counter, hence we indicate the value of the counter after $n$ incrementation requests by $M_n$ and we are not considering the number of the rest of rows.
+Each increase in the data source counted by the probabilistic counter is called an \textit{increment request}.
+Due to the randomised nature of probabilistic counters, each may change the value of the counter, but not necessarily.
+We will also indicate the single increment request by $\true$.
+For the sake of generality, we also assume that the counter can get as an input $\false$, and in such a case it simply does nothing.
+This is useful for real-life scenarios, e.g., data aggregation (see Section~\ref{sect:scenario}).
+Obviously, only increment requests impact the counter's final result; hence, we indicate the counter's value after $n$ increment requests by $M_n$, and we are not considering the number of the rest of the rows.

-The notion of probabilistic counter is ambiguous in literature, so for reader's convenience, we provide a general definition of probabilistic counter in the following way: \begin{definition} We call a stochastic process $M$ a probabilistic counter if

-where $M_n$ is the value of the counter after $n$ incrementation requests, $X(M_n)$ is a random variable, possibly dependent on $M_n$ and $f$ is an arbitrary, non-negative function. \end{definition} Note that, using this definition, any probabilistic counter can be described with a tuple $\{M_0, (f(.,.), X(.))\}$.
-To the best of authors knowledge, Definition \ref{generalCounter} embraces all mechanisms from literature, which are considered to be probabilistic counters.
-Note that probabilistic counters randomly increment theirs value, however the non-negativity of $f$ enables probabilistic counter to reset its value when needed.

-In the Figure~\ref{counterModel} one can see a graphical representation of the probabilistic counter.
-As mentioned before, incrementation requests are indicated by $\true$ and other rows by $\false$ input.
-The dice depicts the randomness (namely $X(M_n)$) from Definition~\ref{generalCounter}.
-The $\bold{X}$-mark stands for no action.
+In Figure~\ref{counterModel}, one can see a graphical representation of the probabilistic counter.
+As mentioned, increment requests are indicated by $\true$ and other rows by $\false$ input.
+The dice represent randomness.
+The $\mathbf{X}$-mark indicates that there is no action.